Cibotium chamissoi

 There is a Hawaiian saying: "He hāpuʻu ka ʻai he ai make," which translates to "If the hāpuʻu is the food, it is the food of death."
 The meaning behind this saying is that while the starchy center of hāpuʻu could be eaten, it sometimes took more than three days to prepare and cook, during which time a person may have starved to death [Palmer 2003].

-Hawaiians used the pulu, the soft woolly material found around the base of the fronds, to dress wounds, embalm the dead, and (possibly) to fill pillows and mattresses [Neal 1965].
+Hawaiians used the pulu, the soft wooly material found around the base of the fronds, to dress wounds, embalm the dead, and (possibly) to fill pillows and mattresses [Neal 1965], although Abbott [1992] states that "neither Buck nor I have located pillows actually stuffed with this material."
 Degener [1973] describes the embalming: "First the vital organs, throat, tongue and brain were removed.
 The resulting cavities were then tightly stuffed with the pulu and sewed up with olona fiber.
 The corpse was next wrapped in a black sheet of bark cloth, or kapa, in which state it would remain little changed for at least eight months.
 It thereafter was usually either buried in the ground or secreted in some cave whose entrance was in some cases later sealed with cement-like volcanic ash."

-Ka‘aiakamanu and Akina [1922] describe using hāpuʻu for a variety of medical treatments, including: purifying the blood, stimulating appetite, losing weight, reducing chest pain, relieving rehardened muscles, nervousness, and tired limbs.
+Ka‘aiakamanu and Akina [1922] describe using hāpuʻu for a variety of medical treatments, including purifying the blood, stimulating appetite, losing weight, reducing chest pain, and relieving rehardened muscles, nervousness, and tired limbs.
 However, we were unable to find any other reliable sources to reinforce Ka‘aiakamanu's and Akina's claims.

 Modern